-Sometimes rates are given for specific groups such as young women or those who have given birth.
+Sometimes rates are given for specific situations.
 For example, the failure rate of the Pill for girls under 20 is about 6%, double the over-all rate.
+Diaphragm users have higher failure rates if they have sex more than 3 times a week.